appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### Workspace

-Workpace level permissions enables a user to perform actions on the workspaces itself.
-You can create new workspace or edit, delete, view the exisiting ones
+Workspace level permissions enables a user to perform actions on the workspaces itself.
+You can create new workspace or edit, delete, view the existing ones.

 #### Audit logs